jeanslack/pysplitcue/README.md

 To split and convert `wav` or `ape` audio format into the relative individual `flac` format audio tracks.

-`pysplitcue -i '/User/music/collection/inputfile.cue' -p wav -o 'my-awesome-tracklist'`
+`pysplitcue -i '/User/music/collection/inputfile.cue' -f wav -o 'my-awesome-tracklist'`

 This command splits the individual audio tracks into `wav` format and saves them in the 'my-awesome-tracklist' folder.